Press Release for Tuesday, March 12, 2013

 Department of Public Relations

-The Corporation for National and Community Service (CNCS) and the U.S. Department of Education recently honored the nation’s leading colleges and universities as well as students, faculty and staff for their commitment to bettering their communities through community service and service learning.
-Approximately 640 schools were named to the Honor Roll.
+The Corporation for National and Community Service and the U.S. Department of Education recently honored the nation’s leading colleges and universities, as well as students, faculty and staff for their commitment to bettering their communities through community service and service learning.
+More than 600 schools were named to the Honor Roll.

 The University continues to build its longstanding commitment to community engagement.
-In 2009, President John Delaney confirmed this commitment by selecting Community-Based Transformational Learning (CBTL) as UNF’s Quality Enhancement Plan (QEP), a keystone in UNF’s reaccreditation effort.
+In 2009, UNF President John Delaney confirmed this commitment by selecting Community-Based Transformational Learning as UNF’s Quality Enhancement Plan (QEP), a keystone in UNF’s reaccreditation effort.
 This five-year initiative aims at diffusing community-based learning throughout UNF’s academic and co-curricular programs.
 UNF created the Center for Community-Based Learning to implement its QEP.
-The Center’s staff supports faculty and staff in CBTL course and program development, manages community-University partnership development and directs the Community Engaged Department Institute and Grant Program, enabling academic departments to revise curricula incorporating CBTL.

 CNCS oversees the Honor Roll, in collaboration with the U.S. Departments of Education and Housing and Urban Development, Campus Compact and the American Council on Education.
 Honorees are chosen based on a series of selection factors, including the scope and innovation of service projects, the extent to which service-learning is embedded in the curriculum, the school's commitment to long-term campus-community partnerships and measurable community outcomes as a result of the service.